Bhagavad Gita Chapter 14 Verse 7 Meaning

 Available in 28 languages

-This verse from Chapter 14 of the Bhagavad Gita highlights a practical insight: Know, O Arjuna, that Rajas is of the nature of passion, the source of thirst and attachment; it binds fast the embodied one by attachment to action.
+The Gita addresses transcending the gunas with characteristic directness here.
+Know, O Arjuna, that Rajas is of the nature of passion, the source of thirst and attachment; it binds fast the embodied one by attachment to action.
+Within the broader arc of Chapter 14, this verse builds on Krishna's systematic exposition of the three qualities of nature.
+The verse operates on multiple levels.
+On the surface, it addresses Arjuna's immediate situation.

 — Explained by the Nitya Team